-- Students should meet regularly with an advisor to design and implement an appropriate academic plan that complies with immigration guidelines and will satisfy requirements for graduation - Students can discuss and develop their course schedules, course load, degree requirements, academic policies and procedures, individual options and special opportunities at Thunderbird - Students are block-registered for their first trimester of study - Continuing students must meet with an advisor prior to registration to discuss their academic progress and Focus Area - Students should declare a Focus Area prior to the registration period for the trimester in which they become eligible to register for elective courses.
-Focus areas may be changed through the eighth week of the final trimester. - Students admitted provisionally must meet with an advisor for support and guidance.
+- Students should meet regularly with an advisor to design and implement an appropriate academic plan that complies with immigration guidelines and will satisfy requirements for graduation - Students can discuss and develop their course schedules, course load, degree requirements, academic policies and procedures, individual options and special opportunities at Thunderbird - Students are block-registered for their first trimester of study - Continuing students must meet with an advisor prior to registration to discuss their academic progress and concentration. - Students should follow the recommended course sequence for their program in order to be eligible for Winterims, Summerims, Modules Abroad, Internships and Exchange Programs. - Students should declare a concentration prior to the registration period for the trimester in which they become eligible to register for elective courses.
+Concentrations may be changed through the eighth week of the final trimester. - Students admitted provisionally must meet with an advisor for support and guidance